EPCCed/SiMLInt/docs/data-generation.md

 4. Single-timestep coarse simulations.

     With the previous step having extracted fine-grained data for each time step (and each trajectory for which it was repeated), we now need to run a single-timestep coarse-grained simulation.
 To do this, see [files/3-coarse_simulations](../files/3-coarse_simulations/).
-Submitting [run_coarse_sims.sh](https://github.com/EPCCed/SiMLInt/tree/main/files/3-coarse_simulations/run_coarse_sims.sh) will run a single step simulation for each coarsened timestep created in the previous step.
+Submitting [run_coarse_sims.sh](https://github.com/EPCCed/SiMLInt/tree/main/files/3-coarse_simulations/run_coarse_sims.sh) will run a single step simulation for each coarsened timestep created in the previous step:

+    ```shell
+    sbatch run_coarse_sims.sh --account $ACCOUNT
+    ```

 5. Generating training data.